sfan5/we_env/README.md

 Let the map generator generate ores in the selected region, this works with whatever ores mods have registered.
 The optional argument specifies which height is used for deciding the ores to generate and defaults to sea level (0).

-* `//smooth`
+* `//smooth [iterations]`

 Smooth terrain in the current selection.
 When adding nodes, the type of the top-most node in the column is used.
-This uses an exponentially weighted moving average (EWMA) and should be ran 1 or 2 times to produce good results.
+This uses an exponentially weighted moving average (EWMA) and should be ran with 1 (the default) or 2 iterations to produce good results.

 * `//smoothbrush`